Understanding the Difference Between Puppy Food VS Adult Food

 - Adult dogs need protein, calories, and nutrients in certain amounts to maintain the proper weight and energy levels and preserve their health.

 - Senior dogs use less energy, so they need a very particular amount of protein and calories to maintain their weight, and special nutrient requirements can prevent the onset of diseases and health conditions that become risks as the dog ages.

 More on the difference between puppy food and dog food

 What makes puppy food so important?
 Well, puppy food is designed specifically for the dietary needs of puppies, which is much more complicated than you probably expect.

 Special nutrient balance

-Puppy food is packed with proteins, enzymes, and other nutrients that they need more of than an adult dog does because these nutrients help their bodies grow.
+Puppy food is packed with proteins, enzymes, and other nutrients that they need more than an adult dog does because these nutrients help their bodies grow.
 Adult dogs don't grow anymore.
 Except sideways, and you want to prevent that.
-Giving a puppy an adult food, will of course, deprive them of the amount of the nutrients they need and impair their health.
+Giving a puppy an adult food, will, of course, deprive them of the amount of the nutrients they need and impair their health.

 Puppy food has a lot more calories than adult dog food because puppies burn a ridiculous number of calories, from exercise, play, and just existing.
 Yes, their bodies burn a massive number of calories in the one act of growing tissues.
 Puppies also need extra calories to help them maintain their body heat because they aren't as well equipped to do this as adult dogs are.
 Puppies require these calories, but an adult or senior dog could easily become overweight or obese on this diet.